starchildluke/astro/src/pages/post/introducing-ralts.md

 <h2 id="evaluation">Evaluation</h2>

-This script is not perfect.
+This Python script is not perfect.
 It's rough around the edges and works for my specific use case so for anyone else, they would need to tweak it or potentially rewrite it for their own needs.

 One significant change that could be made is with the use of the BART model.
 This isn't fine-tuned in anyway so its classification could be improved if you trained the model on specific datasets.